koseidiamond/KoseiHelper/README.md

 ## Miscellaneous

+### Debug Renderer
+Allows you to display a custom shape/text/image on debug/hitboxes.
+Install CelesteTAS to be able to see debug/hitboxes.

 ### Flag Fake Berry
 Similar to Troll Berries, these can set a flag upon "collection" and can reappear instantly or on room reload.
 ### Goomba